Socket Site Resiliency with WAN Recovery

 Overview of WAN Recovery

-Cato Networks’ WAN Recovery feature is one of multiple recovery options that provide resiliency if your Socket sites can't communicate using the Cato Cloud.
-If sites can't connect to the Cato Cloud, WAN Recovery uses VPN tunnels over the Internet to preserve the connectivity for the WAN traffic between your sites.
+The WAN Recovery feature is one of multiple recovery options that provide resiliency if your Socket sites can't communicate using the Cato Cloud.
+WAN Recovery uses VPN tunnels between Socket sites over the Internet to preserve the connectivity for the WAN traffic between your sites if there is a connectivity issue with the Cato Cloud.

 How Does WAN Recovery Work?

-WAN Recovery is based on a full mesh topology and by default each Socket creates a direct DTLS tunnel to every other one.
-The Sockets regularly send keep alive messages over the tunnel and keep an open live tunnel to reduce the recovery time.
+WAN Recovery is based on a full mesh topology and is enabled by default for all Socket sites.
+Each Socket creates a direct DTLS tunnel to every other one over the public Internet.
+They regularly send keep-alive messages over the tunnel and keep an open live tunnel to reduce the recovery time.
 This topology provides maximum resiliency for the Socket sites in your account.

 The following diagram shows an example where one Socket is disconnected from the Cato Cloud.
 WAN Recovery is enabled for that site to provide a direct connection between the two Sockets: